emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 3: Demand Distribution* |

-For example, milk chocolate is a high volume product that gets ordered every week and the mean order size is 47837.
+Milk chocolate is a high volume product that gets ordered every week and the mean order size is 47837.
 Similarly, dark chocolate is ordered every week with an order size of 27318.

-The table below provides a summary of each product that can be calculated purely based on past sales data.

 ### Onhand Inventory